+In this chapter, we will understand shell decision-making in Unix.
 While writing a shell script, there may be a situation when you need to adopt one path out of the given two paths.
-So you need to make use of conditional statements that allow your program to make correct decisions and perform right actions.
+So you need to make use of conditional statements that allow your program to make correct decisions and perform the right actions.

 Unix Shell supports conditional statements which are used to perform different actions based on different conditions.
-Here we will explain following two decision making statements −
+We will now understand two decision-making statements here −

 The case...esac statement

-Most of the if statements check relations using relational operators discussed in previous chapter.
+Most of the if statements check relations using relational operators discussed in the previous chapter.